 John chapter 14 begins a series of remarks meant to encourage the disciples, in the face of dire warnings.
 Among these are reminders that Jesus is planning to bring them to be where He is, assurance that He is ''the way,'' and the first explicit promises of the coming of the Holy Spirit.
-Jesus refers to this as the Spirit of Truth, and promises that the Spirit will arrive to help the disciples carry on after Jesus is ascended to heaven.
+Jesus refers to this as the Spirit of Truth and promises that the Spirit will arrive to help the disciples carry on after Jesus ascended to heaven.
 As in prior statements, Jesus is focused on comfort and encouragement.

 “I am telling you these things now while I am still with you.
 But when the Father sends the Advocate as my representative—that is, the Holy Spirit—he will teach you everything and will remind you of everything I have told you.
 I am leaving you with a gift—peace of mind and heart.
 And the peace I give is a gift the world cannot give.
 So don’t be troubled or afraid."
 John 14:27

 There are 8,810 promises in the bible given to us by God and Jesus.
 Christ reassures His followers that faith in Him is faith in God.
 To know Christ is to know ''the way, and the truth, and the life'' (John 14:6).
 The words, actions, and miracles of Jesus should give Christians confidence to trust that He will make good on His promises.
-When we trust God's promises, we don't have to live troubled, dismayed or discouraged because we have evidence that God is faithful IN our most difficult moments.
+When we trust God's promises, we don't have to live troubled, dismayed, or discouraged because we have evidence that God is faithful IN our most difficult moments.

 When we look to happenings in the world, instead of holiness in Christ we lose sight and awareness of the Holy Spirit.
 Satan wants us out of sync with the Holy Spirit so he can do his work of discouraging us and lying to us that all is not well.
-He wants us looking to our circumstances, our situations and yes, our scales so he can create dissatisfaction, distaste, distrust.
+He wants us looking to our circumstances, our situations, and yes, our scales so he can create dissatisfaction, distaste, and distrust.
 Ingratitude, indifference, and insecurity.
 Unawareness, unconcern, and unbelief.
 Impatience, immaturity, and impoliteness.

 Jesus had no fortune to bequeath His followers, but He gives gifts that can't be bought - the presence of the Holy Spirit and the presence of peace.
-These gifts do not grant us exemption from the storms of life, but promise us the power and the peace IN any storm.
+These gifts do not grant us exemption from the storms of life, but promise us power and peace IN any storm.